Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 ## How to Mokuro
-!!! note
-    I didn't write these guides at all, I just have this here to spam it to anyone who's struggling the setup process of mokuro.

 - [main mokuro page](https://github.com/kha-white/mokuro)
 - [lazy guide (recommend)](https://rentry.co/lazyXel#manga-with-yomichan)
     - (windows users) make sure to check the "add python to path" on install